 5. A Focus on Conflict Resolution and Communication

 During therapy sessions, family members discuss the family’s significant conflicts and how they are typically addressed within the family unit.
 Then, with the help of the therapist, they look at how they might improve the way they communicate and work through challenges.

 Family therapy can help family members learn how to share their thoughts and emotions clearly and respectfully.
 In addition to teaching healthy ways to resolve disagreement, therapy also assists individuals in learning how to advocate for themselves and their opinions in a constructive way.
 Family members spend time working on communication skills, such as speaking up politely or knowing when to say no.

 6. A Closer Examination of a Teen’s Mental Condition

 When participating in family therapy as a part of a teen’s broader individual therapy and treatment strategy, parents and other family members will have an opportunity to learn about the teen’s mental health or addiction in depth.
 This process will help the entire family better understand and relate to the teen.
 Additionally, it can be effective in mitigating stress or concerns regarding the teen’s condition.

-Therefore, the entire family can play a part in building a healthy, happier life together.
+Therefore, each family member can play a part in building a healthy, happier life together.